Lithium Ion (Li-ion) Batteries – FAQs

 A lithium battery should never be recharged, while lithium-ion batteries are designed to be recharged hundreds of times.

-On the one hand, 40V battery cordless operated tools have more power than 20V batteries and their batteries usually last longer.
-On the other hand, 20V battery tools are lighter and smaller, as well as cheaper to buy.
+On the other hand, lower voltage batteries are lighter and smaller, as well as cheaper to buy.

 What does Ah mean?
 How does it affect power and/or run time?